The Multiparty Coherent Channel and its Implementation with Linear Optics: Conclusion

 \section{Conclusion}

+Coherent bits (cobits) are intermediate in power between qubits and cbits.
+Qubit sources can be used to simulate cobit sources, and cobit sources can simulate cbit sources\cite{A. Harrow2004}.
+Coherent communications offers a new view of quantum information elements.

-In this paper, we have extended the notion of continuous-variable coherent (conat) channel to multiparty and given two definitions of it.
+In this paper, we extended the notion of continuous-variable coherent (conat) channel to multiparty conditions and proposed two definitions of it.
 Then we propose two implementations of multiparty conat channel using linear optics.
 One method is the multiparty version of coherent communication assisted by entanglement and classical communication (CCAECC).
 The other is multiparty coherent superdense coding which implements two multiparty coherent channels.
-We also discuss the noise of the channel in two scenarios when n is equal to 3.
-Finally, we apply our channel to controlled teleportation and quantum secret sharing (QSS).
+We also discuss the noise of the channel in two scenarios when n equals to 3.